 The Corporation's net position is classified in the following categories: net investment in capital assets; restricted, and unrestricted.
-Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balance of debt attributable to the acquisition, construction, or improvement of those assets.
+Net investment in capital assets consists of capital assets, net of accumulated depreciation and amortization, reduced by the outstanding balance of debt attributable to the acquisition, construction, or improvement of those assets.
 Restricted net position consists of amounts restricted for specific purposes by law or by parties external to the Corporation.
-Unrestricted net position consists of amounts restricted and unrestricted resources are available for use, it is the Corporation's policy to use restricted resources first, consistent with any respective restrictions, and then to use unrestricted resources as they are needed.
+Unrestricted net position consists of amounts that are not classified as net investment in capital assets or restricted.
+When both restricted and unrestricted resources are available for use, it is the Corporation's policy to use restricted resources first, consistent with any respective restrictions, and then to use unrestricted resources as they are needed.